kjahan/queens/README.md

-# queens
+# Queens
-Solving positioning n queens in an n by n chess board
+Solving N queens problem in an NxN chess board using backtracking.

 ## Run tests